colejarczyk/doc/api/level.rst

 .. note::

     There may be legacy key names in objects returned (``id``, ``customersCount``).
-    These are deprecated and can be removed without further notice.
+    These are deprecated and may be removed without further notice.
 Please don't use them in new applications.

 Get level details (seller)
 --------------------------

-To retrieve the level details you need to call the ``/api/seller/level/<level>`` endpoint with the ``GET`` method.
+To retrieve the level details, you need to call the ``/api/seller/level/<level>`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^